EinfachNurN1C0/EinfachNurN1C0/README.md

-# 🪬 Hello, my Name is Nico - aka EinfachNurN1C0
+# 🖐 Welcome to my Github profile

 **`--> Field of interest: System integration`**

 My name is Nico, I've been exploring the far reaches of computer science for a few years now.
 I have found out that I am very interested in network administration and computer technology, which is why I always like to learn new things about these main topics or smaller side topics.
-If you want to contact me you can do so either via Twitter, Discord or via my Support-Email.
+If you want to contact me you can do so either via Twitter, Discord or via Email.

    <p align="left">
       <a href="https://twitter.com/EinfachNurN1C0">